 - Cash donations not exceeding FJD 50,000 towards any approved housing project for squatters by the Fiji government.

 - A 300% tax deduction will be available for cash donations made to the COVID-19 Fund.

 - Cash donations of not less than FJD 10,000 to the Farmers Disaster Relief Emergency Fund Account, which qualify for a 200% deduction.

-- Effective 1 August 2020, cash donation made to a sporting entity recognised by the Fiji National Sports Commission (previously only available for cash donations up to $15,000 made to an "approved sports funds") qualify for a deduction of 100%.
+- Effective 1 August 2020, cash donations made to a sporting entity recognised by the Fiji National Sports Commission (previously only available for cash donations up to FJD 15,000 made to an 'approved sports fund') qualify for a deduction of 100%.

 Fines and penalties